 • You attend a school or college with a low rate of progression to higher education

-The residential will take place on April 2-4, 2024, and it will be free for all attendees.
-The College will also cover all travel costs for those attendees who are or have been in care.
+The residentials will take place on April 7-9th & August 25th-27th 2026, and are free for all attendees.
+The College will also cover all travel costs for those attendees who are or have been in care, are refugees/asylum seekers or are currently eligible for Free School Meals.
 The various practical sessions on those days will enable the participants to:

 • Experience life in a Cambridge College